Spartronics4915/2018-POWERUP/Learning.md

 > our build system relies on `ant` which describes the build process
 > with a series of .xml and .properties files.
 Ultimately it
 > creates a file named `FRCUserProgram.jar`.
 This file and associated
-> runtime libraries are copied down to the robot, then executed by
+> runtime libraries are copied down to the robot.
+Another file, `robotCommand`
+> (or `robotDebugCommand`) is also copied.
+This file is *NOT* a shell script
-> the shell script, `/home/lvuser/robotCommand`.
-This script is executed by
+> but rather a command file that is parsed by
+> `/usr/local/frc/bin/frcRunRobot.sh` and ultimately passed to
+> `/sbin/start-stop-daemon` whose job is to 'watch over'
+> the robot process - to restart it if it crashes, to start it on robot
+> reboot, etc.  When we deploy a robot-program that crashes, the start-stop-daemon
+> can produce an annoying and confusing flurry of program restarts.
+The only
-> other scripts on the system whose job is to ensure the robot program
+> way to stop the flurry is either to kill the process group or to deploy a
-> is started even after reboots.
-The output of the program is also
+> stable robot program.
+The output of the robot program is also routed over the
-> routed over the network via this startup machinery.
+> network via this startup machinery.

 * where are crashlogs found?
 How did they get there?
 > /home/lvuser/crash_tracking.txt by CrashTracker.
 There's also
-> a log of program output produced by the robotCommand launcher
+> a log of program output produced by the bootstapping mechansim
-> (TODO: where is that log?).
+> localing in `/var/local/natinst/log/FRC_UserProgram.log`.

 * where is java main?
 When does our code get control?
 > `main()` is the primary/default entrypoint for any java program.
 In our